kvandoorn/API-Datapipeline-ELT-Example/README.md

-# Reddit-API-Datapipeine-Example
+# API-Datapipeine-Example
-Example walkthrough of creating an ELT Pipeline with the Reddit API
+Example walkthrough of creating an ELT Pipeline with an API